 What are the requirements for accessing the triage/check-in area at the exhibition centre?

-Access to the Exhibition Centre is available to all participants (exhibitors, visitors, suppliers & staff) only and exclusively to those in possession of the European Green Pass.
+Access to the Exhibition Centre is available to all participants (exhibitors, visitors, suppliers & staff) only and exclusively to those in possession of the Reinforced / Super Green Pass.
 Further information regarding how to apply for this document can be found here.

 Which triage procedures will be applied at the entrance to the exhibition centre?

 Our safe fair concept has been developed in close coordination with the authorities and is subject to continuous review and adaptation to the current regulatory legal framework and applicable requirements.
 The organiser will take into consideration all precautionary measures during the event that are deemed relevant by the competent health authorities in accordance with the Coronavirus protection ordinance.
-This may also include checking body temperature and vaccination cards or current test results.
+This may also include checking body temperature and vaccination cards, currents test results and super green pass.
 The need for these measures will be assessed on an ongoing basis prior to the event and adopted accordingly.

 Is the number of people admitted into the exhibition centre and halls limited?